panos-kosmidis/protos/README.md

 The Models can relate with eaach other by using Relationships.
 These are used to connect models in specific ways, storing only the references to their related models.
 You can then retrieve the related models either individually, or in groups.

-Each relationship add a set predefined methods using a common convention, that help you maniuplate the relationships between the model objects you're working with.

 Model (and Relationships) database-agnostic, you can change the underlying database driver used by the model, and no changes are required.
 This means you can use a database backend for development, and another for production (just to give an example).
 No changes needed on deployment.